sailfuture/captains-log/src/posts/why-a-career-paths-in-sports-might-be-for-you.md

 ---
-title: Why a Career Paths in Sports might be for You
+title: Why a Career Path in Sports might be for You
 description: Covering sports teams requires passion, dedication, and a love for the game.
 It's an opportunity to share the excitement and passion of sports with others